Kayto/Armachat-circuitpython/README.md

 ...

 **Kayto Fork Notes**
+Using code.py and boot.py for collaboration.

+The "wip_code.py" is my version for working/experimenting -  will raise pull request as appropriate, in the meantime feel free to comment
+- imnproved fonts and readability
-- experimental comments in code to test writing to text files.
+- experimental comments in code to test writing to text files - perhaps adding a User.text for settings/contacts etc.
-- added additional menu items - currently not developed.
 - added cpu temp to information screen
 - added a very rudimentary ping command - press 'p' to send a ping message. sends user name to reciever.